 Today, thousands of visitors come to the Preserve annually as it serves the community year-round.
 Visitors can tour the mansions, Great Lawn and formal gardens, miles of wooded trails, freshwater pond and mile-long beachfront on the Long Island Sound.
 The Sands Point Preserve Conservancy also offers estate tours, nature education classes, cultural arts programs and seasonal events.

 If Hempstead House is not saved, a monument to an historic era will be lost.
 Some of the most influential Americans of the 20th Century once lived at the Guggenheim Estate, or visited here, where advancements were made in industry, aeronautics, education and the arts.
 Without Hempstead House, the Sands Point Preserve Conservancy can no longer serve as a resource to the community.

 We ask you to participate in this vital capital campaign and consider making a gift today.

-To discuss making a charitable gift to the Campaign to Save Hempstead House, please contact us at email@example.com.
+To discuss making a charitable gift to the Campaign to Save Hempstead House, please contact Melanie Dunbar, Development Manager, at 516-570-2236 or email@example.com.